scheeloong/scheeloong.github.io/_contents/02-research.md

 * Imbalanced Learning: How do we learn about rare labels when our dataset is imbalanced?
 * Generative Learning: How do we learn to generate realistic data?

-Machine Learning research can be broken down into 4 steps:
+Applied Machine Learning research can be broken down into 4 steps:
 * Step 1: What is the problem?
 What is the type of data we are working with?
 * Step 2: Modelling.
 What model should we use?
 What are the potential abilities and drawbacks of this model?
 * Step 3: How do we feasible train the model given our data?
 * Step 4: Evaluation.
 How do we evaluate how well this model has learnt and execute its potential abilities ?

+Theoretical Machine Learning research, below are just some examples:
+* A model must be bias to learn.
+  Intuitively, if you are an unbias learning model, you would divide your time equally between many things, then, you'll just be a jack of all trades and never really learn or master anything.
+  You really need to be biased towards something to learn.
+  For instance, spend all your efforts working with Mathematics and ignore all other subjects to learn Mathematics.

 Machine Learning Models: (not mutually exclusive)
 * Nearest Neighbour: Cluster anything similar.